Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

         of the training institution;
     c)  Minutes of vote counting and thesis evaluation form signed by all Council members present at the thesis evaluation session;
-    d)  Comments and evaluations of the doctoral student\'s supervisor;
+    d)  Comments and evaluations of the doctoral student's supervisor;
         confirmation of completion of thesis editing and supplementation by the supervisor and Chairman of the Thesis Evaluation Council (if any);